-And, here comes the most awaited science fiction of the year, Avatar: The Way of Water, to commence the emotional rides among the dazzling underwater sequences.
+And, here comes the most awaited science fiction of the year, Avatar The Way of Water Movie Review, to commence the emotional rides among the dazzling underwater sequences.
 Director James Cameron is back again to continue the story of Jake Sully and his family under the good cliches.

 And so far, the film has covered over 52000 screens with multilingual releases.
 While the first Avatar movie amazed the audience with its pioneering 3D technology, Avatar 2 full movie is dividing the viewers.
 Whatever the case is, we know the hypnotic film is a worthy sequel to the opus magnum Avatar.
 Here is what Popgeek thinks of Avatar: The Way of Water after its theatrical release.